![]() |

 facilitate the loading of quantities of books into the building.

-First Ward School has been selected by
+First Ward School was selected by

 Preservation Alliance of West Virginia for the